 We also endeavour to support our suppliers to carry out their business with respect for human rights.
 We review and monitor our suppliers for adherence with the Code of Conduct and require them to record all relevant documentation, which they must share with us upon request.
 Our supplier contracts with suppliers and contractors include a right to audit clause.
-If our suppliers do not comply with our Supplier Code of Conduct or fail to remedy non-compliances, we reserve the right to review their contracts and future relationship with Metalkol RTR, which could result i the termination of contracts entered into with Metalkol RTR.
+If our suppliers do not comply with our Supplier Code of Conduct or fail to remedy non-compliance, we reserve the right to review their contracts, which could result in the termination of contracts